 Integrated Data Infrastructure Symposium

 This was on 16 August 2017 at the University of Auckland’s School of Population Health, supported by the Australasian Epidemiological Association (AEA).
-It showcased a range of projects using the IDI to answer epidemiological questions on a range of topics, including cardiovascular disease, premature birth, and injuries.
+It showcased a range of projects using the IDI to answer epidemiological questions on topics including cardiovascular disease, premature birth, and injuries.
 Presentations focused on the advantages and challenges of using the IDI, data sources used, and outcomes explored.

 Virtual Diabetes Register December 2016 released and published

 The Virtual Diabetes Register for December 2016 was released and published in May 2017, after improvements to the algorithm were made earlier that year.
 Please use these numbers until we notify you of further updates, or request an up to date data set from email@example.com.